focyte/Bash-RNAseq/README.md

 # RNA Sequencing Analysis Pipelines

-This GitHub repository contains two distinct pipelines for RNA Sequencing analysis: one for raw RNA sequencing read data (**RawReads**) and the other for pre-processed data (**PreProcessed**).
+This GitHub repository contains two pipelines for RNA Sequencing analysis: one for raw RNA sequencing read data (**RawReads**) and the other for pre-processed data (**PreProcessed**).
 Each pipeline consists of a series of Bash scripts that automate key steps in RNA sequencing data analysis, along with additional Python and R scripts for downstream analysis.

 ## RawReads Pipeline